tapeshchavle/vacademy_platform/SIGNUP_API_INTEGRATION.md

 6. User fills in registration form
 7. Registration API is called with appropriate roles
 8. **NEW**: User is automatically authenticated and redirected to dashboard of the same institute
+9. **NEW**: User is automatically enrolled in default packages if available

 ## Post-Signup Authentication